MessagePack-CSharp/MessagePack-CSharp/README.md

 ## Analyzer

-The MessagePackAnalyzer package aids with:
+The MessagePackAnalyzer package(includes in default) aids with:

 1. Produces compiler warnings upon incorrect attribute use, member accessibility, and more.
 1. Automating attributing of your serializable classes and members.